 - An acceptable disease history for the shellfish stock to be transported from the facility.

 - If no disease history is on record with the department, then at least 30 live animals from the cohort proposed for transport must be submitted to the ADF&G Fish Pathology Laboratory for histological examination at least 60 days prior to issuance of a shellfish transport permit.
 Follow the procedures for shipment of shellfish for pathology examination Anchorage (PDF 14 kB) and Juneau (PDF 14 kB) and include the Pathology Examination Sample Submission Form (PDF 14 kB) with the samples.
 The department provides a written disease report regarding submitted samples within 120 days after receipt of the seedstock.

 - Approvals are issued upon an acceptable disease history and are valid from one to three years depending on the disease history.

 Requirements for export of live shellfish outside Alaska

 - An approved shellfish transport permit is required.

 - Authorization from receiving state authorities is required prior to issuance of an approved ADF&G transport permit.

-Certification for Out-Of-State Hatcheries and Seed Distribution Facilities for Shellfish Importation
+Out-Of-State Hatcheries and Seed Distribution Facilities for Shellfish Importation Certification

 To import shellfish seed to a permitted aquatic farm, nursery, hatchery into the state, an out-of-state facility is required to obtain a valid seed source certificate issued by ADF&G. More extensive pathology examinations are required for out-of state facilities in order to minimize the risk of exotic pathogens of concern entering into Alaska.
 The certifications are facility site and stock specific.
 Certifications are generally valid for one year from the date of sample collection for pathology examinations.